25 Top Twin Birthday Party Theme Ideas (With Pictures!)

 A Mickey-themed birthday table.

-Mouse ears will get everyone in the mood for a mouse party.
-Use a Mickey Mouse cookie cutter to cut bread for little sandwiches, and cheesecake will be for dessert.
-Games can include Pin the Ears on Mickey/Minnie and Duck Duck Mouse.
+Use a Mickey Mouse cookie cutter to cut bread for little sandwiches and cheesecake for dessert.

 9. A Day at the Beach, a Memory for Each